rhstephens/impostor/ideas.md

 The ImpostorAgent GameObject will be responsible for collecting observations from the environment, as well as the corresponding actions for movement.
 Will have to refactor PlayerMotor logic into ImpostorAgent logic.

 ###### Observations:
+- List of floats corresponding to what the agent "sees" around itself using raycasts.
+- These floats represent whether or not a ray "sees" a particular object type, and the relative distance to the detectable object.
 -

 ## TODO: